Areas of Research

 Research on a number of model organisms is conducted by our research groups.
 Genetics, genomics and cell biology are used to explore mechanisms of development and organism function.
 Organisms that are studied include mouse, drosophila, C. elegans and yeast.

 Students entering graduate school through the program of Genetics, Development and Stem Cells will perform cutting-edge research on topics including organism function and development, disease models, stem cell biology.
 Advanced cutting-edge experimental systems in genetics, molecular biology, genomics, proteomics and computational biology are used and taught.
-This training will lead to a Ph.D. degree in Genetics, Biochemistry or Biology according to the student's choice of departmental program and will qualify students for high level research careers in academia and in the burgeoning biotech industry.
+This training will lead to a Ph.D. degree in Genetics, and will qualify students for high-level research careers in academia and in the burgeoning biotech industry.